Rosuav/Gypsum/plugins/README.rst

 * conn->debug_textread, conn->debug_ansiread, conn->debug_sockread - debug mode
   flags.
 Each one enables display of incoming text at a different level.
 Great for figuring out exactly what's getting sent to you; otherwise, just a whole lot of noise.
+Changing these is perfectly safe (Gypsum itself will never set them, only read them).

 * subw->conn_debug - debug mode enabler.
 If this is set when a connection is first established, all three of the above debug flags will be set on the new connection.
 This allows easy debugging of connection issues.
+As above, this is for you to set and Gypsum to read.

 Poke around in the source code for useful comments about each of these members.